Philo Power Plant

-Philo Power Plant was a 510 megawatt (MW), coal power plant located in Philo in Muskingum County, Ohio.
+The Philo Power Plant was a 510 megawatt (MW), coal power plant located in Philo in Muskingum County, Ohio.
 It was the first power plant in the United States to apply steam reheat and supercritical steam generator technologies for its turbines.
 The plant had six units and its operations were handled by Ohio Power, a forerunner of American Electric Power (AEP).
 It operated from 1924 until ceasing in 1975.

 History

 Construction of the Philo Power Plant began in 1922 with the plant designed by Sargent & Lundy.
 Philo began commercial generation with Unit 1 in 1924.
 This unit initially had a nameplate capacity of 35 MW from General Electric's curtis turbine, but was raised to 40 MW after performing well on its test run.
 The turbine had a maximum pressure of 600 psi and temperature of about 725 °F. It was the first unit in the country that utilized steam reheat.
 Unit 1 was decommissioned and replaced by Unit 6 in 1957.
 Unit 2 was completed in 1925 and also had a nameplate capacity of 40 MW.
 The total cost of both units was $10 million.
 Unit 3 was completed in 1929 with a nameplate capacity of 165 MW.
 The total cost to construct Unit 3 was $17 million.
 Units 4 and 5 were completed in 1941 and 1942 respectively and each had a nameplate capacity of 85 MW.